 Consumption tax is imposed at the flat rate of 10% on all domestic consumption of goods and services (with certain exemptions).
+The accounting treatment of the consumption tax is based on the tax exclusion method.

 The consumption tax withheld upon sale and consumption tax paid by the Companies on their purchases of goods and services are not included in the amounts of respective revenue and cost or expense items in the accompanying consolidated statements of income.
 The consumption tax withheld and consumption tax paid is recorded as assets or liabilities and the net balance is included in "Accounts payable - other" in the consolidated balance sheets.